 Changes in the fair value of the royalty note payable utilize Level 3 inputs, such as estimates of future tonnages sold and average sales price.
-See Note K - Debt for more information on the change in fair value during the year ended December 31, 2019.
+See Note K - Debt for more information on the change in fair value during the year ended December 31, 2020.
+As a result of the settlement of this royalty note payable in its entirety during the fourth quarter, the outstanding balance as of December 31, 2020 was zero.